splixx05/zsh-yazi-mount/README.md

 A lightweight Bash script to mount USB partitions via `udisksctl`, open them in [`yazi`](https://github.com/sxyazi/yazi), and unmount them afterward – safe, clean, and user-friendly.

+> Note:
+> This repository is currently not inactive.
+It is neither maintained nor further developed.
+Requests will not be processed.
+Ideas can be submitted, but a timely response should not be expected.
+Thank you for your understanding.

 ---

 ## 🔧 Features